-- D4.7.17 Generally focus on a mix of Waterfront uses in this section, including marinas and marine related uses, commercial, hotels, residential, recreation, open space, and pedestrian activity. - D4.7.18 Prioritize marine tourism and public uses at the Departure Bay Ferry Village area, located south of the Departure Bay Ferry Terminal, including a Waterfront Walkway and pedestrian linkage between the Brechin neighbourhood and the ferry terminal.
-Also consider residential and compatible commercial uses in this area. - D4.7.19 Encourage existing heavy industrial uses in the Waterfront designation and adjacent upland areas to relocate to more appropriate industrial areas in the community.
+D4.7.17 Generally focus on a mix of Waterfront uses in this section, including marinas and marine related uses, commercial, hotels, residential, recreation, open space, and pedestrian activity.

+D4.7.18 Prioritize marine tourism and public uses at the Departure Bay Ferry Village area, located south of the Departure Bay Ferry Terminal, including a Waterfront Walkway and pedestrian linkage between the Brechin neighbourhood and the ferry terminal.
+Also consider residential and compatible commercial uses in this area.

+D4.7.19 Encourage existing heavy industrial uses in the Waterfront designation and adjacent upland areas to relocate to more appropriate industrial areas in the community.
 In particular, encourage the oil dock and fuel storage facilities to relocate to industrial areas at Duke Point.

-- D4.7.20 When considering land and water based development in this section, seek to preserve the character of and access to existing public views of Newcastle Channel and Saysutshun from Stewart Avenue. - D4.7.21 To preserve views and waterfront character in the Newcastle Channel, encourage the Nanaimo Port Authority to minimize development of new fixed or floating enclosed structures below the high water mark in the Newcastle Channel and the Downtown harbour area.
+D4.7.20 When considering land and water based development in this section, seek to preserve the character of and access to existing public views of Newcastle Channel and Saysutshun from Stewart Avenue.

+D4.7.21 To preserve views and waterfront character in the Newcastle Channel, encourage the Nanaimo Port Authority to minimize development of new fixed or floating enclosed structures below the high water mark in the Newcastle Channel and the Downtown harbour area.

-DOWNTOWN
+Downtown

-- D4.7.22 Generally focus Waterfront uses in this section on public access facilities, tourism facilities, transportation, parks, wharves, trails, and marine oriented employment connected to the Downtown Urban Centre.
+D4.7.22 Generally focus Waterfront uses in this section on public access facilities, tourism facilities, transportation, parks, wharves, trails, and marine oriented employment connected to the Downtown Urban Centre.

-- D4.7.23 Continue to support facilities for the fishing fleet in the Downtown harbour area as a vital and attractive element of Nanaimo's maritime heritage.
+D4.7.23 Continue to support facilities for the fishing fleet in the Downtown harbour area as a vital and attractive element of Nanaimo's maritime heritage.

-- D4.7.24 Support a foot passenger ferry service between Gabriola Island and Downtown.
+D4.7.24 Support a foot passenger ferry service between Gabriola Island and Downtown.

-- D4.7.25 As an addition to the existing

-Departure Bay and Duke Point vehicle

-ferry service to Vancouver, support

-and encourage a harbour-to-harbour

-foot passenger ferry service from

-Downtown Nanaimo to Downtown
+D4.7.25 As an addition to the existing Departure Bay and Duke Point vehicle ferry service to Vancouver, support and encourage a harbour-to-harbour foot passenger ferry service from Downtown Nanaimo to Downtown Vancouver.

-Vancouver.

-- D4.7.26 Encourage ongoing and expanding foot passenger ferry service between Downtown Nanaimo and Saysutshun and Protection Island.
+D4.7.26 Encourage ongoing and expanding foot passenger ferry service between Downtown Nanaimo and Saysutshun and Protection Island.

-- D4.7.27 When considering land and water based development in this section, seek to preserve the character of and access to existing views of Newcastle Channel and Saysutshun from the Downtown waterfront. - D4.7.28 Recognize the importance of the Assembly Wharf for marine oriented employment, transportation, and select areas of tourism, as well as waterfront park facilities that recognize the adjacency of the Nanaimo River Estuary. - D4.7.29 Encourage and support enhanced multi-modal connectivity between the Assembly Wharf and the Downtown Urban Centre.

-PROTECTION ISLAND
+Protection Island

-- D4.7.30 Generally focus Waterfront uses in this section on support for marine access and marine services for Island residents. - D4.7.31 Consider tourist commercial and multi-unit development within the Waterfront designation where sensitive to the private, low density residential neighbourhood context of adjacent lands.
+D4.7.27 Generally focus Waterfront uses in this section on support for marine access and marine services for Island residents.

+D4.7.28 Consider tourist commercial and multi-unit development within the Waterfront designation where sensitive to the private, low density residential neighbourhood context of adjacent lands.